Pejeloco/ShieldEstate/README.md

 Ensure that you have the following installed on your system:

 - Python 3.x
+- pip command mus be installed in order to import the following python libraries
-- Required Python libraries: pandas, numpy, folium, scikit-learn, jinja2, branca
+- Required Python libraries: pandas, numpy, folium, scikit-learn, branca, pickle, os, webbrowser

 ### Setup

 - Clone the repository or download the source code.
-- Ensure that all the files, including the dataset file are in the same working directory.
+- Ensure that all the files, including the dataset file are in the same folder.
+- Set that folder as your working directory in you Python IDE.

 ### Usage

+- Open your terminal, it can be your command propmt in windows.
+- Set up you terminal directory to be the folder where you store the downloaded documents.
+- create a virtual environment inside with this new file directory
-- Run the script using the following command: python stratup_main.py
+- Run the following code to install all the necessary libraries:
 - Follow the on-screen prompts to input information about your listing
 - The script will predict the price for your listing, evaluate your suggested price, and generate a heatmap that includes your listing
 - The heatmap will be saved as madrid_centro_heatmap.html in your current directory.
 Open this file in a web browser to view the heatmap.